ISL: Amrinder Singh joins ATK Mohun Bagan from Mumbai City | Goal.com

 Amrinder had joined Mumbai City initially on loan from Bengaluru FC before he had signed a permanent contract with the Mumbaikars in 2017.
 He has previously played under the tutelage of head coach Antonio Lopez Habas at ATK in 2015 when on-loan from Pune FC (now disbanded).

 "I played for a while in ISL 2 under the coaching of Habas.
 Everyone knows about his success in ISL.
 Habas’s football philosophy always draws me.
 The biggest thing is that he brought out the best game from the Indian footballers.
-It's great to be a member of this team," Singh said following his move.
+It's great to be a member of this team," Singh commented.

 "There are three reasons behind coming to Kolkata.
 They are, the support of a huge number of ATK Mohun Bagan supporters, the football philosophy of the principal owner of the team Sanjiv Goenka and the glorious history of football of this city."